kenstott/hasura-proxy-server/README.md

 ## Limitations

-- Subscriptions have not been tested, and will almost certainly not work without additional coding
+- Subscriptions are not supported.

 ## Plugins